 Phones and earbuds are not allowed for normal use during the school day.
 Phones must be turned off and kept in a backpack or locked locker for the day.
 Earbuds must be put away and may not be left in the ears.
-Phones/earbuds may be used ONLY before or after school.
+Phones/earbuds may be used on school property ONLY before or after school.